Sub-Bubble/CharmsBarReloaded/README.md

 - <a href="https://github.com/smallmushroomovo">smallmushroomovo</a> for translating CharmsBar: Reloaded to chinese
 - <a href="https://github.com/sasufler">sasufler</a> for making this application speak french
 - <a href="https://github.com/zekatto">zekatto</a> for translating CharmsBar: Reloaded to spanish
+- <a href="https://github.com/personalchrisrlillo-ops">personalchrisrlillo-ops</a> for contributing to CharmsBar: Reloaded
 #### Other
 - <a href="https://github.com/free-icons/free-icons">free-icons</a> for the updater icon
 - <a href="https://github.com/hardcodet/wpf-notifyicon">wpf-notifyicon</a> for the taskbar icon